Stop Daytime Napping with Behavioral Therapy

 1. Identifying the Root Causes of Napping

 A behavioral therapist will help you uncover why you feel the urge to nap.
 Is it due to poor nighttime sleep, boredom, low mood, or a conditioned habit?
-Understanding the “why” is essential for creating targeted strategies to reduce napping and address any underlying issues like depression, anxiety, or poor sleep hygiene.
+Understanding the reason behind your naps is essential for creating targeted strategies to reduce them and address any underlying issues such as depression, anxiety, or poor sleep hygiene.

 2. Setting a Consistent Sleep Schedule

 Therapist Tip: Use light strategically.
-Exposure to natural sunlight in the morning helps reinforce your body’s natural wake signals and reduce daytime sleepiness.
+Exposure to natural sunlight in the morning reinforces your body’s natural wake signals and reduces daytime sleepiness.

 3. Using Stimulus Control Techniques

 Stimulus control helps associate your bed with sleep and only sleep.
-This means:
+This includes:

-- Getting out of bed if you can’t fall asleep within 20–30 minutes
+• Getting out of bed if you can’t fall asleep within 20 to 30 minutes

-By reinforcing these boundaries, your brain learns to link your bed with restfulness rather than frustration or wakefulness—reducing the need to “catch up” on rest during the day.
+By reinforcing these boundaries, your brain learns to link your bed with restfulness instead of wakefulness or frustration.
+As a result, the need to “catch up” on rest during the day is reduced.

 4. Gradual Reduction of Napping

-Quitting naps cold turkey isn't always effective.
-Behavioral therapy often uses a gradual tapering approach:
+Quitting naps suddenly is not always effective.
+Behavioral therapy often recommends a gradual tapering approach:

-- Move naps earlier in the day (before 2 p.m.)
+• Move naps earlier in the day, preferably before 2 p.m.

-Eventually, many people find they no longer need a nap at all as nighttime sleep improves.
+Eventually, many people find they no longer need to nap once their nighttime sleep improves.

 5. Addressing Negative Sleep Thoughts

-If you find yourself saying, “I’ll never get through the day without a nap” or “I’m just not a good sleeper,” cognitive restructuring—a core part of CBT—can help.
-This involves identifying and challenging unhelpful thoughts about sleep and replacing them with more constructive beliefs that support healthy sleep behavior.
+If you find yourself thinking, “I’ll never get through the day without a nap,” or “I’m just not a good sleeper,” cognitive restructuring—a core part of CBT—can help.
+This involves identifying and challenging unhelpful thoughts about sleep, then replacing them with more constructive, supportive beliefs.

 6. Improving Sleep Hygiene

-Behavioral therapy includes personalized sleep hygiene recommendations, such as:
+Behavioral therapy also includes personalized sleep hygiene recommendations such as:

-These small changes add up to create an environment more conducive to restful nighttime sleep.
+These small changes work together to create a setting more conducive to restful sleep.

 Final Thoughts

-Daytime napping may offer temporary relief, but if it’s hurting your ability to sleep at night, it’s time to consider behavioral therapy.
-Through structured, supportive strategies, therapy can help you break the cycle of poor sleep and daytime fatigue—so you feel more energized during the day and truly rested at night.
+Daytime napping may offer temporary relief, but if it’s interfering with your ability to sleep at night, it may be time to consider behavioral therapy.
+Through structured, supportive strategies, therapy can help you break the cycle of poor sleep and daytime fatigue so you feel more energized during the day and truly rested at night.

 If you’re struggling with excessive napping or ongoing sleep issues, our licensed behavioral therapists are here to help.
 Reach out today to start your journey toward better sleep and better health.